bchu/bchu.github.io/README.markdown

 0. Follow Octopress setup: <http://octopress.org/docs/setup/>
 1. `git submodule init && git submodule update` to install the brianchu.com theme under /.themes/bootstrap/
 2. Set up github pages deploy: <http://octopress.org/docs/deploying/github/>
+    * this creates another repo in /_deploy, which tracks the master branch of the repo.
+For that reason, do not do anything under the master branch (except through Octopress's scripts) if you're sharing the same repo.
+Also make sure to pull the latest master commits if you are setting up a fresh clone of this repo.
 3. `./deployfromtheme.sh` to install the theme and deploy.